Lance Lear 1959 - 2020 - Obituary

 1/1

-NEW BREMEN — Lance Lamar Lear, 60, of New Bremen, OH died unexpectedly Wednesday July 8, 2020 at his residence.
+NEW BREMEN — Lance Lamar Lear, 60, of New Bremen, Ohio, died unexpectedly Wednesday July 8, 2020 at his residence.

 Preceded in death by his father, William Lear.